metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/cad/cad_concepts.rst

    Running Metalink with a Simple Assembly

-Metalink is also capable of regenerating the CAD representation as parameters in the OpenMETA model are changed or even entrirely new components are added to the assembly.
+Metalink is also capable of regenerating the CAD representation as parameters in the OpenMETA project are changed or even entirely new components are added to the assembly.

 Examples